 In earlier kingdoms, the Hindu-Buddhist kingdom of Sriwijaya rose in Sumatra (an Indonesian island) during the 7th century AD (Lonely Planet, 2014).
 It was the first major Indonesian sea power able to control the trade in Southeast Asia by being located on the Strait of Melaka.
 The Buddhist Sailendra dynasty and the Hindu Mataram dynasty flourished in Central Java (the largest Indonesian island) between the 8th and 10th centuries (Lonely Planet, 2014).
 While Sriwijaya wealth came from trade, Javanese kingdoms like Mataram had human labor at their disposal and developed as agrarian societies.

 At the end of the 10th century, the Mataram kingdom declined.
-The centre of power shifted from Central to East Java and it was a period when Hinduism and Buddhism were united and when Javanese culture began to come into its own (Pearson Education, 2000-2014).
+The center of power shifted from Central to East Java and it was a period when Hinduism and Buddhism were united and when Javanese culture began to come into its own (Pearson Education, 2000-2014).
 A series of kingdoms held until the 1294 rise of the Majapahit kingdom, which grew during the reign of Hayam Wuruk from 1350 to 1389 (Pearson Education, 2000-2014).
 Its territorial expansion can be credited to military commander Gajah Mada, who helped the kingdom claim control over the archipelago, claiming power over smaller kingdoms and obtaining trading rights from them.
 After Hayam Wuruk death in 1389, the kingdom began a steady decline (Pearson Education, 2000-2014).

 The first Islamic inscriptions found in Indonesia date from the 11th century.
 Islam first took hold in northern Sumatra,(a western Indonesian island) where Arab traders had settled by the 13th century.
 From the 15th and 16th centuries, Indonesian rulers made Islam the state religion.
 By the 15th century, the trading kingdom of Melaka (a small Malaysian state) was reaching the height of its power and had embraced Islam (Lonely Planet, 2014).
 Its influence strengthened the spread of Islam through the archipelago.
 By the time of the collapse of the Majapahit kingdom (based on the island of Java) in the early 1500s, many of its satellite kingdoms had already declared themselves independent Islamic states (Lonely Planet, 2014).
 Much of their wealth came from trading spices, and Islam followed the trade routes across the archipelago.
 By the end of the 16th century, a new sea power had emerged on Sulawesi, which had been settled by Malay traders and whose realm spread far beyond the region (Lonely Planet, 2014).